vladdoster/hacking-private/zsh-plugin-assessor/README_new.md

 * [cd-reporoot](https://github.com/P4Cu/cd-reporoot) - A ZSH plugin to `cd` to the google-repo repository root directory.
 * [cd-ssh](https://github.com/jeffwalter/zsh-plugin-cd-ssh) - `ssh` to a server when you accidentally `cd` to it.
 * [cdbk](https://github.com/MikeDacre/cdbk) - A ZSH plugin to allow easy named directory creation - shortcuts to any directory you want.
-* [cdc](https://github.com/evanthegrayt/cdc) :running_man: :hourglass_flowing_sand: - Shell function for changing directory to frequently-used places.
+* [cdc](https://github.com/evanthegrayt/cdc) :running_man: :alarm_clock: - Shell function for changing directory to frequently-used places.
 * [cdr](https://github.com/willghatch/zsh-cdr) - Easy setup of cdr for ZSH.
 * [change-case](https://github.com/mtxr/zsh-change-case) - Plugin for fast swap between upper and lower case in your command line. :sunglasses:
 * [clean-project](https://github.com/wwilsman/zsh-clean-project) - Remove files from projects (automatically by default).
 Useful for keeping `.DS_Store` and `Thumbs.db` files from cluttering your directories.